ahmadfajar/vue3-mdb-docs/docs/components/alert.md

 ## Overview

 By default, `<bs-alert>` is set to primary color.
 You can use `color` property to change its color and add some emotional weight.
-Any of [MDBootstrap Colors](/reference/color-variants#mdbootstrap-colors) variants can be applied to the `color` property.
+Any [MDBootstrap Color](/reference/color-variants#mdbootstrap-colors) variants can be applied to the `color` property.